What Laws Can Affect a Nursing Home Abuse Claim in Mississippi?

 When your loved one is in a nursing home, you expect them to get the best care possible.
-Learning the professionals in charge of taking care of your loved one has neglected or abused them can be devastating.
-If this has happened, the first step is to get your loved one in a safe environment.
+Learning the professionals in charge of taking care of your loved one have neglected or abused them can be devastating.
+The first step is to get your loved one in a safe environment if this has happened.
 After you take care of this, you can start to explore your legal options.
-A trustworthy attorney from Pittman, Roberts & Welsh can help you get justice for your loved one.
+A trustworthy attorney from Pittman, Roberts & Welsh, PLLC can help you get justice for your loved one.

 Filing a nursing home abuse claim can become complex.
 Our lawyers will look into the accounts of what happened to find how your loved one was abused and the injuries they suffered.
 To make sure your claim is as strong as possible, you may want to be aware of some laws that could affect your Mississippi nursing home abuse claim.

 One important item to keep in mind is the statute of limitations in Mississippi.
 According to Mississippi Code § 15-1-36, you have two years to come forward with a claim.
 If you wait and this window of time passes, you may not be able to file a claim and fight for compensation.

 Meeting with a lawyer as soon as possible could prevent missing the deadline.
 In addition, your case may have unique circumstances that may affect how the statute of limitations applies.

 When you’re pursuing a legal claim for your loved one, your lawyer will look into their economic and noneconomic damages.
 Economic damages are the financial losses of the abuse.
 This can include medical expenses, money lost due to financial abuse, or what their future care will cost.

 Noneconomic damages refers to the other aspects of the damage from the abuse.
 Your loved one may have experienced pain and suffering, loss of enjoyment of life, and their health may have severely suffered as well.
 While noneconomic damages may make up part of the settlement amount, Mississippi Code § 11-1-60 states that the damages cap for institutions for the aged or infirm is $500,000.